 The next thing I knew, I was watching clock repair videos (there are tons of them), and had bought a $10, broken clock at Goodwill.

-After removing the face, examining the works inside, then searching online a bit I found it was a Montgomery Ward 30 day School Clock, with works made by Korea Time Co.
+After removing the face, examining the movement inside, then searching online a bit I found it was a Montgomery Ward 30 day School Clock, with a movement made by Korea Time Co.
 LTD., a company that was formed in 1971 – so we’re not talking an antique in any way, shape, or form. …and it was missing its pendulum.
-In short, a perfect, junker clock to use to learn clock repair.
+In short, a perfect clock to use to learn clock repair.
 My plan was to repair a few cheap clocks, then once I knew what I was doing I would tackle my grandparents’ clock.